 I also want to take a bit of time every morning to write and reset my thoughts by writing.
 I won't publish most of those writing.

-When it came to dogs without a breed I remember it gave you some tips on how to create the right look for the dog.
+When it came to dogs without a breed, I remember it gave you some tips on how to create the right look for the dog.

 The main point was that you should visualize how your end product (the groomed dog.)

 When we build our websites we have a 5 step creative process to help our clients see what we are seeing.
-It brings our clients and partners along in the process.
+It brings our customers and partners along in the process.
 If we did not meet their expectations, we can work along with them to make sure we meet them.

-On the personal side I have to improve my planning.
+On the personal side, I have to improve my planning.
 I have to get into the habit to stop what I am doing to visualize if the route I am taking will get me to the outcome I am seeking.

 These visualization exercises will be used for my short term goal setting be it financial to fitness goals.

 The pause and visualization will help me get to the goal.
 It will also help me not lose intention of reaching that goal.